geekygrappler/promo/Notes.md

 This is just a special case of Percentage Delivery Discount (100%) and in the code we should just have the 6 above and on the front end a 'free delivery' constraint which is actually just 100% delivery discount.

+TODO there might need to be some kind of application order logic, like A preceeds B but don't need that just yet.

 ### Models

 This is what Marketing managers see and can create on the web client.